-This Star Wars sensory bottle post contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This Star Wars sensory bottle post was written by family travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Some days, my boys are a HOT MESS.
 And I know they aren’t the only ones.